 If you are trying to manage a caloric deficit, though, you will need to ensure that you are getting the nutrients you need with fewer overall calories.
 To do this properly, every food that lands on your plate needs to be considered carefully.
 This is where vegetables such as Brussels sprouts can come in handy.
 As a nutrient-dense food packed with important vitamins and minerals, you can get a higher percentage of your daily value of several nutrients without breaking the caloric bank.

 At True You Weight loss, we know what it takes to find the freedom you have been seeking from excess body weight.
 We offer a full range of services to help you no matter where you find yourself in your weight loss journey.
-For some people, smaller interventions such as weight loss medication might be the best option.
-Others find that removable gastric balloons can be the temporary solution required to get you on the right path to losing weight.
+Some people find that removable gastric balloons can be the temporary solution required to get you on the right path to losing weight.
 For some individuals, more permanent solutions like endoscopic sleeve gastroplasty are the answer to losing excess body mass.

 For years, gastric bypass surgery was considered the gold standard in medical weight loss interventions, but as new, less invasive procedures continue to be developed, the significant side effects of traditional bariatric surgery, such as potentially needing a bariatric revision, are leading more and more people to seek out other options when it comes to losing weight.
 If you are interested in learning more about the services we provide at True You and which one might be right for you, request a consultation with us today.